Daddy Long Legs

 If I had to describe this manga in a single word, it would be “unpleasant”.
 It tells the story of Miriko, a voluptuous girl who fell down a well 13 years ago and arrived in a parallel universe.
 After conquering that world, she has now returned to earth to marry her childhood friend Takashi (Ta-kun), except they can only do that when he is equal to her in status.
 The solution: conquer all of earth!

 It doesn’t take long to realize that author Hebisaku Yoshida mainly pens hentai manga and this one attempt to branch out into something else wasn’t a big success.
-Close to 70% of the jokes come down to girls being naked, with the remainder being divided between perverted men, randomly violence, and the dim-witted protagonist.
+Close to 70% of the jokes come down to girls being naked, with the remainder being divided between perverted men, random violence, and the dim-witted protagonist.
 Miriko’s aggressive behavior leaves many jokes feeling bitter and unfunny, such as exposing a trans character or leaving a classmate tied up and at the mercy of a sexual deviant.

 I am not particularly insulted or disgusted, but it just felt tiring and repetitive.
 Nudity can be funny when used well, but Destruction Princess‘ hateful tone and dull characters don’t achieve that.
 Instead, nudity just becomes an easy escape for an author that presumably had no clue how to write jokes.